mercadopago/devsite-docs/guides/additional-content/your-integrations/credentials-v2.en.md

 ------------

-#### Test credentials not available

-When creating an application, if you selected a Mercado Pago product that does not require test credentials, you will see the following screen:
+When creating an application, if you selected a Mercado Pago product **that does not require test credentials**, you will see the following screen:

 ----[mla, mlu, mlc, mlm, mco, mpe]----
 ![Blocked test account screen](/images/credentials/blocked-test-credentials-es-v2.png)